A Unified Mixture-View Framework for Unsupervised Representation Learning: Experiment Details

 In self-supervised pre-training, we generally follow the default settings of the competing methods for fair comparisons.
+We freeze the weights of ResNet50.
+Unless otherwise specified, all methods are trained for 200 epochs on the ImageNet dataset.

-\textbf{SimCLR-BSIM} We use the same set of data augmentations as \cite{chen2020simple}, \ie, random cropping, resizing, flipping, color distortions, and Gaussian blur.
+\paragraph{SimCLR-BSIM.} We use the same set of data augmentations as \cite{chen2020simple}, \ie, random cropping, resizing, flipping, color distortions, and Gaussian blur.
 The projection head is a 2-layer MLP that projects features into 128-dimensional latent space.
 We use the modified NT-Xent loss as in Equation~\ref{eq:loss-nt-xent} and optimize with LARS \cite{you2017scaling} with the weight decay 1e-6 and the momentum 0.9.
 We reduce the batch size to 256, and learning rate to 0.3 with linear warmup for first 10 epochs and a cosine decay schedule without restart.

-\textbf{MoCo-BSIM} We follow \cite{he2020momentum} for MoCo experiments.
+\paragraph{MoCo-BSIM.} We follow \cite{he2020momentum} for MoCo experiments.
 We first train ResNet-50 with an initial learning rate 0.03 for 200 epochs on ImageNet (about 53 hours on 8 GPUs) with a batch size of 256 using SGD with weight decay 1e-4 and momentum 0.9.
 For downstream tasks, the model is finetuned with BNs enabled and synchronized across GPUs.
 For MoCoV1, we utilize a linear neck with 128 output channels and a $\tau$ of 0.07.
 As for MoCoV2, we use two FC layers (2048, 2048, 128) to perform projections and a temperature coefficient of 0.2.

-\textbf{BYOL-BSIM} Data augmentation is the same as \cite{grill2020bootstrap}.
+\paragraph{BYOL-BSIM.} Data augmentation is the same as \cite{grill2020bootstrap}.
 We follow \cite{grill2020bootstrap} for the default hyper-parameters.
 Note that \cite{grill2020bootstrap} states they prefer 300 epochs to make comparisons, we also conform to it to be consistent.
 Since many methods report their performance on 200 epochs, we also add an extra setting of 200 epochs to make fair comparison.
 To differentiate these two versions, we use 200 by default and name the BYOL300 for the former.
 Specifically, we also optimize LARS \cite{you2017scaling} with weight decay $1.5\cdot10^6$.
 We set the initial learning rate 3.2 and use a batch size of 4096.
 The target network has an exponential moving average parameter $\tau=0.996$ and increased to 1.

-We use Equation~\ref{eq:cosine-loss} as the default loss and Equation~\ref{eq:cosine-lossv0} for the ablation.
+\paragraph{SimSiam-BSIM.} We use the same setting as \cite{chen2020exploring}, which is similar to \cite{he2020momentum}.
+Note that the weight decay of 0.0001 is applied for all parameter layers, including batch normalization and bias.